Tag Archives: Deluxe Editions

 Unfortunately, Montrose couldn’t make it last.
 One more (underrated) album later, Sammy would be fired.
 And he wouldn’t be involved with anything quite this good again.
 But it can be 1973 forever.
 Just take your top off, stick on Montrose and rock the nation.

-Faith No More – Angel Dust (Review)
+Faith No More – Angel Dust (Album Review)

 Faith No More – Angel Dust (1992)